 Veliko is beautiful and oh so cheap.
-I would definitely put it my top most picturesque small cities list along with Cesky Krumlov and Mostar.
+I would definitely put it at the top of the most picturesque small cities I’ve visited along with Cesky Krumlov and Mostar.

 The city is one of the oldest cities in Bulgaria and its reconstructed Tsarevets Fortress looks over the city.

 We saw adverts in estate agents in English as this was before the Euro came in.
 British people were buying properties here and probably pricing out the locals while they were at it.

 Medieval tsars used to inhabit the fortress and there were once 400 houses, 18 churches and a palace situated here.

 We had an amazing and really cheap meal in the town centre, we ate so much food between the three of us and it only cost a few pounds.
 As we were constantly going over budget, we were really pleased!